adderbyte/GYM_XPLANE_ML/README.md

 ## General setup

-* Multi-agent set up: In this set up, two or more agents can collaborate or compete to achieve a flight path.
-Again this can be configured in a typical normal LAN set where we have a central system that co-ordinates the activities of other systems.
+* Standalone: single user, single environemnt.
-* Standalone: On a single x plane for a single user.
+* Multi-agent set up: In this set up, two or more agents can collaborate or compete in the training process.
+A central system  co-ordinates the activities of other systems.
 * Distributed training environment: This set up uses python flask and celery to achieve distributed training on a large network.